Notice:-POTTED ROSES Now available for PRE-ORDER. Limited Stock!

 Click here for signs and symptoms of hungry roses.

-There are many forms of rose fertilizer:
+There are many forms of rose fertiliser:

-Natural fertilizers:
+Natural fertilisers:

 A regular, generous application of well rotted animal manure or compost and blood and bone are perfect for roses.
 Avoid manure from animals that eat meat and use chicken manure sparingly - as these are too acidic for roses.
 Blood and bone gives an immediate burst of nutrients but should only be used once or twice a year in winter and the manure or compost provides a continuous release as it breaks down.
 A quick foliar feed every so often of Charlie Carp or Seasol is a good pick me up for the plant.

-Pelletized fertilizer:
+Pelletized fertiliser:

-Liquid fertilizer:
+Liquid fertiliser:

 When to apply:

-Fertilizing should be done three times a year:
+Fertilising should be done three times a year:

 1. first flush in spring,